Skip to content

 Stellar (XLM)

 Stellar is a peer-to-peer (P2P) decentralized network created in 2014 by The Stellar Development Foundation.
-Officially launched in 2015 with the purpose of connecting the world's financial systems (ISO20022) and ensuring a protocol for payment providers and financial institutions.
+Officially launched in 2015 to connect the world's financial systems (ISO20022) and ensure a protocol for payment providers and financial institutions.

 The basis of the network is its native digital currency - XLM or Lumens.
 XLM acts as an intermediate currency for operations and is also used to pay transaction fees.
 The Stellar protocol works by converting the transaction, first into XLM and then into the requested currency.